Home > American Destinations > Mexico > Cenotes Near Cancun: Swimming in Natural Sinkholes & Water Holes

 For more information: For more information, please click HERE to visit our private policy page.
 We can be reached at buzzinaroundtheworld@gmail.com

-The first two cenotes that I visited were part of the Canamayte Eco Park.
-I visited the Eco Park on the way back from my tour of the Mayan Ruins of Tulum.
-In addition to being able to swim in the two cenotes, Canamayte Eco Park has hiking trails, a restaurant, a gift shop, and a chance to speak with local Mayans.
-If you choose to speak with a Mayan, be sure to greet them by saying “Ma’lob Kin,” which means “good day.”
+The first two cenotes I visited were part of Canamayte Eco Park, which I visited on the return trip from my tour of the Mayan Ruins of Tulum.
+In addition to swimming in two cenotes, Canamayte Eco Park has hiking trails, a restaurant, a gift shop, and the opportunity to speak with local Maya people.

 Canamayte Eco Park Sign